ZakariaLabban/ai-fashion-advisor/tests/api/README.md

 2. **Missing Services**: Tests will be skipped if the services themselves are not available (e.g., if Qdrant is not running on the specified URL).

+3. **Missing Image Files**: For tests requiring images (like FASHN.AI), the tests will create placeholder images or use default URLs if test images are not available.

 This ensures that the test suite remains functional even when testing in environments where not all services are available.

 ## Test Markers